NHERI-SimCenter/BRAILS/docs/common/user_manual/modules/roofClassifier.rst

    #.
 The reference to a pretrained model is shipped with BRAILS and the first time you use this module, it will download that model from the internet to your local computer.
 This will allow you to use it directly without training your own model.

    #.
 The current pretrained model was trained with CHARLES XX labeled images utilizing the CHARLES 'ResNet50' training option.
 To perform the training a number of buildings with the roof classifications desired were identified utilizing OpenStreetMaps.
+CHARLES WHAT WERE THE LABELS IN OPENSTREETMAP.
 Satellite images for those buildings were obtained using Google Maps, and these images were placed into one of three folders as discussed in :ref:`lbl-genericImageClassifier` module.
-Prior to trainiing thye model, the images in the folders were reviewed to ensure they contained an image of a roof and were of the correct roof shape.
+Prior to trainiing the model, the images in the folders were reviewed to ensure they contained an image of a roof and were of the correct roof shape.
+CHARLES WERE THERE ANY NOISY IMAGES PRESENT TO IMPROVE ACCURACY FOR IMAGES FROM THE WILD.

    #.
 As mentioned in the introduction, SimCenter is constantly updating these trained models.
 The simplest way to get the latest model is to update your BRAILS installation.
 This can be done by issuing the following in a terminal/powershell window: